nelsonkuang/jquery-scroll-cascade-select/README.md

 # jquery-scroll-cascade-select
 Scroll Cascade Select, a light-weight flexible Scroll Picker similiar to Mobiscroll.

-Support swipping up / down, but not mouse dragging up / down
+Support swipping up / down, mouse dragging up / down are supported too

 ##how to use it?